Photos by Jesse Hoorelbeke and Kayla Coté-van Rensburg

 Even though it was unfinished when she first toured the space, Coté-van Rensburg immediately fell in love with its potential.
 However, “Convincing Piet was something different,” she laughed.
 Though the unit was in the process of being renovated, van Rensburg trusted her vision.
 “I trusted my wife’s eye,” he said.
 Of course, the unit was updated without compromising the integrity of its historic character by building owners, Joel and Christine Jagger, by the time they were ready to move in.

 Dutch-minimalism is characterized by clean, simple lines and light wood finishes.

-“I trusted my wife’s designer eye.” – Piet van Rensburg
+“I trusted my wife’s eye.” – Piet van Rensburg

 Throughout their apartment, Coté-van Rensburg and van Rensburg showcase local art.
 For example, the ceramic pieces on their bar cart were made by Spencer R. Johannes who they met through APT, a Creative Incubator.

-After getting to know the building owner, Joel Jagger, van Rensburg helped complete the finishing work for the apartment.
-Then, one of the first projects that Coté-van Rensburg and van Rensburg tackled was to build a dining table out of reclaimed wood from her family farm to help them remember her father after his passing.
+One of the first projects that Coté-van Rensburg and van Rensburg had on their list was to build a dining table out of reclaimed wood from her family farm to help them remember her father after his passing.
 The end result was a Dutch-minimalist-inspired design that represents van-Rensburg’s heritage as well.

 As you can see, Cote-van Rensburg and van Rensburg are selective about what they bring into their space.
 Before they buy a piece of furniture, van Rensburg tries to find out if he can make it himself.
 Meanwhile, Kayla is excellent at finding quality thrifted items.
 The couple also likes to support local artists and businesses.
 For example, they have glass gourds from Jon Offutt on display in their living area.